Der lustige Krieg

 Der lustige Krieg (The Merry War) is a three-act operetta composed by Johann Strauss II.
 The work was first performed on 25 November 1881 at the Theater an der Wien.
 Its libretto was by F. Zell (Camillo Walzel) and Richard Genée, based on the book for Henri Reber's 1857 opéra comique Les Dames capitaines.
 The operetta was well received at its premiere, and was performed 69 times during its first run.

+Orchestration

+Two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, harp, percussion, and strings.